ambernettech/chefdk-fundamentals/scene_08.md

 18
 -

-And if we look at the bottom section about Using Templates we see more information about what is required and how we can use them to escape out to execute ruby code.
+And if we look at the bottom section about "Using Templates" we see more information about what is required and how we can use them to escape out to execute ruby code.

 -
 19